 The ACS is a national agency with chapters in every state in the country.
-Their resources include counseling, education, and listings on low-cost health care option, such as lodging for family members, if you are treated away from home.
+Their resources include counseling, education, and listings on low-cost health care options, such as lodging for family members, if you’re away from home.
 You may also be able to get some minor financial reimbursement for supplies, transportation, and drugs.
-Call 1-800-227-2345.
-American Cancer Society
+Call 1-800-227-2345. more

 Clinic Sliding Fee Scale

-A sliding scale is a method of charging a client, according to their ability to pay.
-Many hospitals and local agencies offer sliding scale which helps with the burden of medical bills at clinics and emergency rooms.
+A sliding scale is a method of charging a client according to their ability to pay.
+Many hospitals and local agencies offer sliding scale, which reduces medical bills at clinics and emergency rooms.
 Those who are uninsured or under-insured can apply and receive help when they qualify financially.
-You may be eligible for help paying medical bills or free medical and pharmacy service.
+You may be eligible for help paying medical bills or free medical and pharmacy services.
 How to get approved for the sliding scale:

 - Make an appointment

 - Bring proof of identity.

 - Present proof of income